Team Wanderlust | 25 January 2023

 Like that, try this: Ride The Canadian, from Toronto to Vancouver, another vast, cross-country, multi-day epic.

-Why?
+Why the Zambezi River?
 Run the great river, while you can.
 The Zambezi is one of the world’s most iconic waterways, slicing its way through south-eastern Africa and famously plunging over Victoria Falls.

 Rafting it – whether you choose a short trip from Livingstone or a multi-day, beach-camping expedition – is up there with the world’s greatest river journeys.
 You’ll tackle hair-raising rapids called things like Oblivion and The Devil's Toilet Bowl.
 You’ll might spot hippos lazing in the channels and even crocs on the banks.